Call Us

 Archives

 If you decide to take your escort on a trip outside of London, then Paddington is the best station to leave London from as it offers trains to some of Britain’s beautiful countryside in Devon and Cornwall.
-If you want to go further afield and fly abroad with your escort to some intimate hideaway in the sun, then you can start your journey here on the Heathrow Express, only 15 minutes to the airport.
+If you want to go further afield and fly abroad with your escort to some intimate hideaway in the sun, then you can start your journey here on the Heathrow Express, which is only 15 minutes from the airport.

 Paddington lies in the City of Westminster and is known for three essential landmarks.
 The first is Paddington Station, one of London’s important transport hubs for trains to the South West.
 It was designed by the renowned Victorian engineer Isambard Kingdom Brunel and opened in 1847.
 Have some fun by looking for the statue of Brunel, which is within the station, but also look for a statue of the fictional children’s character Paddington Bear; the writer Michael Bond adopted its name after finding a lonely-looking toy bear in a shop and feeling sorry for it brought it back to his home next to Paddington Station.